19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Crediting of contributions and interest into subsidiary accounts, etc.

-13\.—(1) Subject to subsection (5), there shall be maintained for each member in respect of the money standing to his credit in the Fund the following subsidiary accounts:
+13\.—(1) Subject to subsections (7A) to (7G), there shall be maintained for each member in respect of the money standing to his credit in the Fund the following subsidiary accounts:

 (a) an ordinary account from which, apart from subsection (7) and sections 15(2), (3), (4) and (5), 18, 18A, 18B, 18C, 22, 27B, 32 and 45 but subject to sections 14, 14A and 15A, withdrawals may be made in accordance with any regulations made under section 51(b) or 77(1)(h), (i), (n) or (r);